 In academia, Michael has been a Visiting Professor at George Mason University and Georgetown University.

 He was educated at Lawrence University in Appleton, Wisconsin and the Fletcher School of Law and Diplomacy, Tufts University.

 Over his career, he has been a member of Hale and Dorr and has held multiple positions in government focused on national and cyber security issues.
-He most recently served as senior policy advisor to the National Counterintelligence Executive (NCIX), the agency responsible for counterintelligence and insider threat management across the federal government.
+He served as senior policy advisor to the National Counterintelligence Executive (NCIX), the agency responsible for counterintelligence and insider threat management across the federal government.
 He has also served at the FBI as a legal counsel to the deputy director of the FBI focusing on national security and terrorism and served as liaison to the Office of the Attorney General at the Department of Justice.

 Prior to serving as dean, Harvey was a professor of National Security Law at the National War College and dean of Roger Williams University School of Law.
 He was the assistant to the Chief Justice of the US Administrative Office of the US Courts – Judicial Fellow.
-He was a federal law clerk to Judge Leonard I. Garth (3d.
+He was also a federal law clerk to Judge Leonard I. Garth (3d.
 Cir.).